 - Sell, Sell, Sell

 Thousands of technicians graduate from technical programs and schools each year, so where do they all end up?
 The answer is simple: more appealing industries, like wind or solar power generation.
-How can fleet win back young techs?
-Again, the answer is simple: You must market your business and industry the right way in order to attract millennials.
+How can fleet win back millennial fleet technicians?
+Again, the answer is simple: You must market your business and industry the right way to attract them.
 Ask yourself these questions before writing your next job posting:

 - What are the best parts of working in your industry?